onnx/onnx/docs/Operators.md

   The linear quantization operator.
 It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor.
   The scale factor and zero point must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
-  The quantization formula is `y = saturate ((x / y_scale) + y_zero_point)`.
+  The quantization formula is y = saturate ((x / y_scale) + y_zero_point).
   For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
-  For (x / y_scale), it's rounding to the nearest even.
-Refer to https://en.wikipedia.org/wiki/Rounding for details.
-  'y_zero_point' and 'y' must have same type.
+  For (x / y_scale), it's rounding to nearest ties to even.
+Refer to https://en.wikipedia.org/wiki/Rounding for details. 'y_zero_point' and 'y' must have same type.
-  'y_zero_point' is usually not used for quantization to float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz,
-  but the quantization formula remains the same for consistency and the type of the attribute 'y_zero_point' still determines the quantization type.

 #### Version

-This version of the operator has been available since version 19 of the default ONNX operator set.
+This version of the operator has been available since version 13 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#QuantizeLinear-10">10</a>, <a href="Changelog.md#QuantizeLinear-13">13</a>
+Other versions of this operator: <a href="Changelog.md#QuantizeLinear-10">10</a>

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
 <dd>(Optional) The axis of the quantization dimension of the input tensor.
 Ignored for per-tensor quantization.
 Negative value means counting dimensions from the back.
 Accepted range is [-r, r-1] where r = rank(input).</dd>
-<dt><tt>saturate</tt> : int (default is 1)</dt>
-<dd>The parameter defines how the conversion behaves if an input value is out of range of the destination type.
-It only applies for float 8 quantization (float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz).
-It is true by default.
-All cases are fully described in two tables inserted in the operator description.</dd>
 </dl>

 #### Inputs (2 - 3)